davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 end

 subgraph Leaders
 10["Review dashboards"]-->db
 end
 ```

 Submerge all of those operational touchpoints!
 Automate the journey between the start and end of the process, _proactively_ pulling in users only when their intervention is needed.
 Start thinking in dashboards instead of buttons, and monitoring failures instead of operations.
 Assume that the process succeeds, and notify only when it doesn't.

 Notice here that we've removed manual handovers or touch points.
-We've also added interactions that match the needs of a different user population: our leaders are reviewing dashboards, rather than having data pushed to them through some expedient channel.
+We've also added interactions that match the needs of a different user population: our leaders are reviewing dashboards, rather than having data sent to them in an ad-hoc, human-mediated monitoring process.

 This approach _can_ be (but isn't necessarily) much more expensive than stepwise automation.
 For example, if our process includes both internal tools controlled by the stakeholders _and_ external platforms that are not so controlled, or that are difficult to integrate with effectively, the overall effort goes up steeply.
 Because engineering-oriented tools are often designed to integrate easily, they tend to be on the cheaper, smoother end of the spectrum.